 The details of how everything fell into place is even more convoluted than what I can piece together here, but in essence, this was the beginning of 4711 Cologne.

 I still can’t decide whether the elder Mülhens was an opportunist, a scam artist, or a brilliant businessman.
 Maybe a bit of all three.
 But in taking the Farina tour and hearing the darker side of their business dealings with the Mülhens’ company through the centuries, one can’t help but detect some lingering hard feelings.
-Many of the imitators that capitalized on using the Farina name used inferior ingredients and techniques, which in turn damaged the Farina reputation a bit.
+Many of the imitators that capitalized on using the Farina name used inferior ingredients and techniques, which in turn damaged the Farina reputation.

 Brimming with curiosity, we walked to the 4711 store to make some comparisons.
 Where the Farina store has a calming, rich French flavour, the 4711 store feels more like a high-end department store, with its distinct turquoise and gold boxes and bottles perfectly aligned along the shelves.
 They too, offer a tour, but it was only offered once a day and only in German, so we decided against taking it.
 They also offer a fragrance workshop which would have been interesting, but we only had a few days in Cologne and there was a lot to see and do, so we had to use our time wisely.
 But I would have liked to hear their spin on their founder and how he started the business.

 So, how similar are both fragrances?
 Well I can’t speak for the original recipes, of course, and I don’t know how “true” the current ingredients are to the original colognes.
 But here’s my take: